Our Lovable app leaked every user's data on day one

 We checked the other tables. customers: off. users: off.
 Every table Lovable created shipped with RLS disabled.

-This is the failure mode we now call the open-database default: Supabase ships RLS off, Lovable doesn’t enable it, and the database becomes a public read endpoint for anyone who can produce a JWT, which in practice means anyone who can sign up for the app.
+This is the failure mode we now call the open-database default.
+Supabase ships RLS off, Lovable doesn’t turn it on, and the database becomes a public read endpoint for anyone who can produce a JWT.
+In practice that means anyone who can sign up for the app.

 The user_id columns Lovable so dutifully created are decorative.
 They exist for the API layer to filter on.
-Without RLS, the database itself enforces nothing.
-Every reasonable assumption about tenancy in this app was wrong.
+Without RLS the database enforces nothing, and every reasonable assumption about tenancy in this app was wrong.

 The root cause: two systems, each assuming the other handled it

 Supabase’s defaults are deliberately permissive.
-When you create a table through the dashboard or via SQL, RLS is off.
-The Supabase docs are explicit about this; they tell you to enable it.
-The reason for the permissive default is practical: with RLS on and no policies, the table returns nothing to anyone, and a new user trying to bootstrap a project would be immediately confused.
+Create a table with raw SQL, the way a generated migration does, and RLS is off.
+(The dashboard’s table editor now enables RLS by default; the SQL path Lovable’s migrations take does not.)
+The docs are explicit about this and tell you to enable it.
+The reason for the default is practical: with RLS on and no policies, the table returns nothing to anyone, and a new user trying to bootstrap a project hits a wall they don’t understand.

 Lovable, generating code on top of Supabase, doesn’t enable RLS either.
 When it scaffolds a table, the migration looks like this: